-Ever since #45 was elected, or mango unchained (Thank you Trevor Noah!) as we like to say, I have been on a mission to leave the country.
+Ever since #45 was elected, or mango unchained, (Thank you Trevor Noah!) as we like to say, I have been on a mission to leave the country.
 Sounds so simple, doesn’t it?!
-My husband and I are on the down side of middle age and ever since the last recession, gainful employ has eluded us.
+My husband and I are on the downside of middle age and ever since the last recession, gainful employ has eluded us.
 (Not for lack of trying, mind you.)
-We can no longer afford to live in the Mile-High City (Denver, Colorado) that we have called home for the past 25 years.
+We can no longer afford to live in the Mile-High City, Denver, Colorado, that we have called home for the past 25 years.
 We have been hanging on by our fingernails and the generous support of family and friends for years.
-It seems that once we hit 50, nobody wants us.
-Add to this that advancing age has caused me to loathe the extreme bi polar temperatures in Denver and I have been trying to figure out where we could go to have a better quality of life for several years now.
+It seems that once we hit 50, nobody wanted us.
+Add to this that advancing age has caused me to loathe the extreme bipolar temperatures in Denver and, I have been trying to figure out where we could go to have a better quality of life for several years now.

-I was a professional harpist in L.A. for ten years and have played professionally off and on since then.
+I was a professional harpist in L.A. for ten years, and have played professionally off and on since then.
 However, in the past several years, I have done maybe, two or three gigs total.
-As much as I loved my gold 23 Lyon & Healy concert harp, it was really just collecting dust in our house.
-After much agonizing and waffling and false starts, I walked into the wine shop where I work and announced, to no one in particular, “I’m selling my harp”.
+As much as I loved my gold 23, Lyon & Healy concert harp, it was just collecting dust in our house.
+After much agonizing, waffling, and false starts, I walked into the wine shop where I work and announced, to no one in particular, “I’m selling my harp”.
 Now, selling a gold concert harp is no small endeavor.
 Replacement value is in the neighborhood of $53,000.
-Market value for mine was about $20,000.
+The market value for mine was about $20,000.
 This could take some time.
-But here is the crazy thing: one of my co-workers knew a customer of the store who might be interested, one Eddie Ceredig, a Welsh jazz guitar player who is a successful gigging musician and has always wanted a harp like mine.
+But here is the crazy thing, one of my co-workers knew a customer of the store who might be interested, one Eddie Roberts, a Welsh jazz guitar player who is a successful gigging musician and has always wanted a harp like mine.
 Victor asked me to text him the info on the harp, which I did, and he sent it on to Eddie.
 Long story short, the deal was done in a matter of a couple of days and concluded shortly thereafter.
 This is a testament to the power of intention, I’ll say.
-It was nothing short of a small miracle that I sold my harp so easily and I took it as a green light from the universe to start packing my bags and planning our little trip.
+It was nothing short of a small miracle that I sold my harp so easily and, I took it as a green light from the universe to start packing my bags and planning our little trip.